thaibinhbr97/stock-portfolio-tracker/README.md

 - It’s also personally interesting because investing and finance are practical areas where technology directly impacts decision-making and user experience.

 ### User Stories
-#### Portfolio
+#### Holding
-- As a user, I want to add a stock to portfolio including fields such as symbol, sector, company name, shares (0 to start), current price, value.
+- As a user, I want to buy or sell holding of a stock including fields such as symbol, sector, company name, shares, current stock price.
-- As a user, I want to update a stock in portfolio.
-- As a user, I want to remove a stock from portfolio.
-- As a user, I want to view the list of stocks in portfolio.
+- As a user, I want to view a market value of my holding.
-- As a user, I want to view my total value of owned stocks in portfolio.
+- As a user, I want to see my unrealized profit or loss of my holding.

+#### Portflio
-- As a user, I want to buy shares of a stock in my portfolio.
+- As a user, I want to use my cash balance to buy or sell shares of a stock in my portfolio.
-- As a user, I want to sell shares of a stock in my portfolio.
+- As a user, I want to view my current portfolio value.

-#### Transaction history
+#### TransactionManager
-- As a user, I want to view history of stocks that I buy and sell in transaction including date, symbol, action, share, price, total.
+- As a user, I want to view a record of stocks that I buy and sell in transaction manager including date time, symbol, action, share, purchase price, total.
-- As a user, I want to filter a transaction history of stocks by all transactions, only buys, or only sell, search by symbol, filter by date range.
+- As a user, I want to filter a transaction history of stocks by all transactions, only buy or only sell, symbol, or date time range.